vitessio/website/content/en/docs/user-guides/configuration-basic/planning.md

 ## Environment variables

 Setting up a few environment variables upfront will improve the manageability of the system:
-* `VTDATAROOT`: Setting up this value will make vitess create all data files under this directory.
+* `VTDATAROOT`: Setting up this value will make vitess create the mysql data files under this directory.
+Other vitess binaries will also use this variable to locate such files as needed.
 If not specified, the default value is `/vt`.
+Typically, no other files get stored under this directory.
+However, many idiomatic deployments tend to reuse this as root directory for other purposes like log files, etc.
 * `VT_MYSQL_ROOT`: Informs Vitess about where to find the `mysqld` binary.
 If this is not specified, Vitess will try to find `mysqld` in the current `PATH`.

 Vitess will automatically detect the flavor of MySQL and will adjust its behavior accordingly.
 You can override this behavior by specifying an explicit flavor with the `-db_flavor` command line argument to the various components.